-Students with 5 or more years of full-time, relevant, professional public health experience prior to matriculation, may petition for an Expedited Portfolio Review (EPR) during PUBH 6022 to satisfy their CEPH APEx (Track 2).
+Students with Bachelor degrees and 5 or more years of full-time, relevant, professional public health experience prior to matriculation, may petition for an Expedited Portfolio Review (EPR) during their first semester in their program.
+Students with Graduate Degrees (Masters, MD, PhD) and 3 or more years of full-time, relevant, professional public health experience prior to matriculation may also petition for an Expedited Portfolio Review (EPR) during their first semester.